mathflare/mathflare/README.md

 #### When did the project started?
 - June 2020

+#### Will the old design die?
+- We were thinking of keeping it in a different subdomain.

 # Domains

 A list of all the active domains for Liquid Geometry